Gulfport Energy Corporation [GPOR] – Mismatched value and price: Is it Worth Buying?

 Gulfport Energy Corporation [NASDAQ:GPOR]: Analyst Rating and Earnings

-Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
-Regarding Gulfport Energy Corporation [GPOR] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in 12/30/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For Gulfport Energy Corporation [GPOR], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give GPOR an Underweight rating.
-The average 12-month price forecast for this stock is $0.79, with the high estimate being $6.95, the low estimate being $0.25 and the median estimate amounting to $0.88.
-This is compared to its latest closing price of $0.72.
+The average 12-month price forecast for this stock is $1.66, with the high estimate being $6.95, the low estimate being $0.25 and the median estimate amounting to $0.88.
+This is compared to its latest closing price of $1.42.

 Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Gulfport Energy Corporation [GPOR] is sitting at 2.17.
 This is compared to 1 month ago, when its average rating was 2.67.